esnet/gdg/documentation/content/docs/examples.md

 │ 17 │ Cluster Autoscaling               │ cluster-autoscaling               │ Example        │ iHUYtABMk  │ https://grafana.example.org/d/iHUYtABMk/cluster-autoscaling                │
 └────┴───────────────────────────────────┴───────────────────────────────────┴────────────────┴────────────┴────────────────────────────────────────────────────────────────────────────┘
 ```
-You can execute `./bin/gdg dash import`, and you will be able to find your dashboards, the ones which were listed previously in the table, in `dashboards` folder.
+After executing `./bin/gdg dash import` you can find the dashboards of the `Infrastructure` folder in the local directory `dashboards/dashboards/Infrastructure` and the dashboards of the `Example` directory in the local directory `dashboards/dashboards/Example`.

 ### Export / Upload Dashboards